mpythree/python-colab-selenium-toa-news-web-scraping/README.md

 ## 📌 Project Overview

-This project is an automated web scraper designed to extract news dan date data from [TOA Indonesia](https://toa.co.id/news) Website.
+This project is an automated web scraper designed to extract news and date data from [TOA Indonesia](https://toa.co.id/news) Website.
 The collected data is intended for practicing gathering data from an active website using Selenium with Python.

 ### Key Features

 * **Python:** Base programming language to operate web scraping.
 * **Selenium:** The main tool for web scraping the site
 * **Pandas:** After the data is collected.
-The data is transformed into dataframe using **Pandas**.
+The data is transformed into a dataframe using **Pandas**.

 \---